-Yoga refers to the systematic process of meditation as outlined in the Yoga Sutras.
-Vedanta is primarily about contemplation as described in the Upanishads and Bhagavad Gita.
-In our ashram and tradition, Samaya Tantra is a purely internal process of devotion to pursuing Shakti, the source of Consciousness, sometimes referred to as Divine Mother.
+Yoga here refers to the systematic process of meditation as outlined in the Yoga Sutras; it is not the modern yoga of the gymnasiums.
+Vedanta here is primarily about contemplation as described in the subtlest aspects of the Upanishads and Bhagavad Gita; it fathoms the depths of the knowledge of direct experience, not the mere dance of intellectual study.
+In our ashram and tradition, tantra refers to Samaya Tantra, which is a purely internal process of devotion to pursuing Shakti, the creative source of Consciousness, sometimes referred to symbolically as Divine Feminine.

-Whether you are a student of Yoga or a Teacher, or both, this course will lead you to a greater depth in your personal practices, as well as a more refined skill in teaching or sharing with others.
-The course is designed in four major sections: One each for Yoga, Vedanta, and Tantra, and then a section on Integrating the three.
+Whether you are a student of Yoga or a teacher, or both, if you will settle for nothing less than the highest goals of the adepts, the sages, the masters, then this course will lead you toward a greater depth for which you have been longing.
+The course is presented in four major sections, one each for Yoga, Vedanta, and Tantra, and then a section on Integrating the three.

 Introduction to the Blending Yoga, Vedanta, and Tantra course.